jessesquires/jessesquires.com/_posts/2015-07-19-swift-namespaced-constants.md

 <!--excerpt-->

 {% include updated_notice.html
-    update_message='Inspired by this post, <a href="https://twitter.com/leemorgan" class="alert-link">Lee Morgan</a> has written a build script that generates a Swift source file based on Xcode assets.
-Checkout the repo <a href="https://github.com/leemorgan/AutoAssets" class="alert-link">AutoAssets</a> on GitHub.
+    update_message='Inspired by this post, <a href="https://twitter.com/leemorgan">Lee Morgan</a> has written a build script that generates a Swift source file based on Xcode assets.
+Checkout the repo <a href="https://github.com/leemorgan/AutoAssets">AutoAssets</a> on GitHub.
 Thanks Lee!'
 %}

 ### Icon image assets